darjeeling/awesome-kr-foss/README.md

 ## conditions for listing
 * one of main author is korean
-* must have CI
-* must have testing
-* must have document
+* must have CI, testing, document
+* if the platform supports package manager, it can be installed by package manager

 ## Python
 * [Wand](https://github.com/dahlia/wand) The ctypes-based simple ImageMagick binding for Python http://wand-py.org/